Nishaanth4969/pytorch-vggnet16/README.md

 INFERENCES
 since the model is a very deep neural network with 16 layers it has a lot of parameters to tune. so it took a very long time to trian just one epoch(45mins) approx. finally i was able to reduce the dataset size and it took 3.5 hrs to finish 10 epochs. <img width="1363" alt="Screenshot 2023-05-01 at 10 09 30 PM" src="https://user-images.githubusercontent.com/105579183/235492727-a1b918c8-d52e-49ac-8110-364de10be59f.png">
-in some epochs the train accuracy was more than the test accuracy which is indicative of overfitting to prevent overfitting its necassary to add more data so that a very complex model like vgg16 can be trained properly. i also added batchnormaliation layers to normalize the input to every layers and reduce overfitting. trivial augment wide function was also incorporated to increase the randomness of the training set and reduce overfitting.
+in the epochs the train accuracy and test accuracy both are less which is indicative of underfitting to prevent underfitting its necassary to add more data so that a very complex model like vgg16 can be trained properly. i also added batchnormaliation and reduced the dropout layers to normalize the input to every layers. trivial augment wide function was also incorporated to increase the randomness of the training set and to introduce more vareity.